Fashion Open Studio presents Showcase with a Difference

 Rahman Rahman

-The latest collection by Rahemur Rahman is a love story for children in the rag trade.
+Rahemur Rahman’s latest collection is a love story for children in the rag trade.
 It is inspired by the many generations of Bangladeshis living in East London and pays tribute to those who have gone before him.
 The British colloquial term “rag trade” refers to the clothing manufacturing companies run by immigrant workers that once dominated Brick Lane.
 The area has become a cartoon since the early 2000s.
 Often regarded as a centre of creativity, art, and fashion, its communities frequently forget it.

 Soup Archive